European Broadcasting Union: Greek state broadcaster (2013)

-Belarusian state broadcaster (2021)
+Belarusian and Russian state broadcasters (2021–2022)

 The Belarusian Television and Radio Company (BTRC) has been accused of repressing its own employees, having fired more than 100 people since a wave of anti-Lukashenko protests in 2020 following alleged election fraud.
 Many of them have also been jailed.
 Many voices have been raised against the participation of BTRC in the Eurovision Song Contest 2021 representing Belarus, the argument being that the EBU would make a political statement if it did endorse BTRC by essentially and silently saying that democracy is unimportant and so are basic human rights such as freedom of speech.

 On 28 May 2021, the EBU suspended the BTRC's membership as they had been "particularly alarmed by the broadcast of interviews apparently obtained under duress".
 BTRC was given two weeks to respond before the suspension came into effect, but did not do so publicly.
 The suspension of the broadcaster was made effective on 1 July 2021.
-Although initial reports mentioned that it would expire after three years, in April 2024 the EBU confirmed that the suspension had been made indefinite.
+Although initial reports mentioned that it would expire after three years, in April 2024, the EBU confirmed that the suspension had been made indefinite.

-Russian state broadcasters (2022)

-The three Russian members of the EBU, Channel One Russia, VGTRK, and Radio Dom Ostankino are all controlled by the Russian government.
-On 21 February 2022, the Russian government recognized the independence of the Donetsk and Luhansk People's Republics, disputed territories that are internationally recognized as part of Ukraine.
-Ukraine's public broadcaster Suspilne called on the EBU to terminate the membership of Channel One Russia and VGTRK, and to consider preventing them from participating in the Eurovision Song Contest 2022 representing Russia, citing the Russian government's use of both outlets to spread disinformation surrounding the Russo-Ukrainian war.
-Following the Russian invasion of Ukraine, several other public broadcasters joined UA:PBC in calling for Russia's exclusion from the 2022 Contest; Finland's Yle and Estonia's ERR stated that they would not send a representative if Russia was allowed to participate.
-After initially stating that both Russia and Ukraine would be allowed to compete, the EBU announced on 25 February 2022 that it would ban Russia from participating in the Contest.
+The three Russian members of the EBU, Channel One, VGTRK, and Radio Dom Ostankino are all controlled by the Russian government.
+On 21 February 2022, the Russian government recognised the independence of the Donetsk and Luhansk People's Republics, disputed territories that are internationally recognised as part of Ukraine.
+Ukraine's public broadcaster Suspilne called on the EBU to terminate the membership of Channel One and VGTRK, and to consider preventing them from participating in the Eurovision Song Contest 2022 representing Russia, citing the Russian government's use of both outlets to spread disinformation surrounding the Russo-Ukrainian war.
+Following the Russian invasion of Ukraine, several other member broadcasters joined Suspilne in calling for Russia's exclusion from the 2022 contest; Finland's Yle and Estonia's ERR stated that they would not send a representative if Russia was allowed to participate.
+After initially stating that both Russia and Ukraine would be allowed to compete, the EBU announced on 25 February 2022 that it would ban Russia from participating.

-The three Russian broadcasters announced, via a statement released by Russian state media, that they would withdraw from the EBU on 26 February, citing increased politicization of the organization.
+The three Russian broadcasters announced, via a statement released by state media, that they would withdraw from the EBU on 26 February, citing "increased politicization" of the organization.
 The EBU released a statement saying that it was aware of the reports, but that it had not received any formal confirmation.
 On 1 March, a further statement from the EBU announced that it had suspended its Russian members from its governance structures.
 On 26 May, the EBU made effective the suspension of its Russian members indefinitely.

 In 2023, an extensive investigation by the EBU Investigative Journalism Network uncovered evidence of a Kremlin-sponsored initiative to take Ukrainian children from the war-torn country to Russia, a war crime under international law.